atomfinger/toUUID/why_touuid.md

 The reason we don't assert on the UUIDs directly in our random UUID test is that we can't do so in any meaningful way.
 It doesn't make sense to assert on random values as they cannot be mapped back to the source if something goes wrong, so we're forced to match the whole object.
 We know that our implementation of `listStudentsBySchool` filters on a list provided by `StudentDao`, so in this scenario, we only care whether or not the correct object has been excluded.
 What we see with the previous tests is that we are forced to asserting on other values, often whole objects, where one identifier would be enough when dealing with random values; alternatively save the state of these random values.
 Both approaches are unnecessary in this situation.

 The more complex dataset, models and logic are, the more difficult it becomes to identify which exact object that is causing the issue.
-Using .toUUID() can make this process easier and scales better as complexity grows.
+Using toUUID can make this process easier and scales better as complexity grows.

 Some might look at the previous example and claim false equivalency.
-After all, the random UUID test does verify the whole object, while the .toUUID() version doesn't.
+After all, the random UUID test does verify the whole object, while the toUUID version doesn't.
 There are often good reasons for ascertaining the state of an object vs just a single field.
-While this exact scenario doesn't require it, here is the .toUUID() version implemented in the same way as random UUID version:
+While this exact scenario doesn't require it, here is the toUUID version implemented in the same way as random UUID version:

 ```java
 // arrange